The Good Place: Critical response

 Ted Danson's performance on the series received critical acclaim.

+The Good Place has received widespread acclaim from television critics.
 On Rotten Tomatoes, the first season has a rating of 92%, based on 74 reviews, with an average rating of 7.80/10.
 The site's critical consensus reads, "Kristen Bell and Ted Danson knock it out of the park with supremely entertaining, charming performances in this absurd, clever and whimsical portrayal of the afterlife."
 On Metacritic, the first season has a score of 78 out of 100, based on reviews from 32 critics, indicating "generally favorable reviews".

 The editors of TV Guide placed The Good Place second among the top ten picks for the most anticipated new shows of the 2016–17 season.
 In its review from writer Liam Matthews, "NBC's new comedy has an impressive pedigree" (referring to Mike Schur and stars, Kristen Bell and Ted Danson, the latter cited as "arguably the greatest sitcom actor of all time").
 Matthews concludes, "The hope is that their combined star power can restore NBC's tarnished comedy brand to its former glory.
 It won't be the next Friends, but it's something even better: a network comedy that feels different than anything that's come before."

 On Rotten Tomatoes, the second season has a rating of 100%, based on 59 reviews, with an average rating of 9.0/10.
 The site's critical consensus reads, "By voluntarily blowing up its premise, The Good Place sets up a second season that proves even funnier than its first."
 On Metacritic, the second season has a score of 87 out of 100, based on reviews from 10 critics, indicating "universal acclaim".

 On Rotten Tomatoes, the third season has a rating of 98%, based on 47 reviews, with an average rating of 8.35/10.
 The site's critical consensus reads, "Charming and curious as ever, The Good Place remains a delightfully insightful bright spot on the television landscape."
 On Metacritic, the third season has a score of 96 out of 100, based on reviews from five critics, indicating "universal acclaim".